 Then the LORD said to Satan, “Have you considered My servant Job, that there is none like him on the earth, a blameless and upright man, one who fears God and shuns evil?”
 So Satan answered the LORD and said, “Does Job fear God for nothing?
 “Have You not made a hedge around him, around his household, and around all that he has on every side?
 You have blessed the work of his hands, and his possessions have increased in the land.
 “But now, stretch out Your hand and touch all that he has, and he will surely curse You to Your face!”
 And the LORD said to Satan, “Behold, all that he has is in your power; only do not lay a hand on his person.”
 So Satan went out from the presence of the LORD.
 (Job 1:6-12, also Job 2:1-8)

-Michael Heiser, an expert in Semitic languages, has spent his career on the subject of the angels and the divine council.
+Michael Heiser, an expert in Semitic languages, spent his career on the subject of the angels and the divine council.
 The Divine Council seems to have been part of the original plan for the government of the cosmos even before the Fall of the angels and the subsequent Fall of man.
-God was always in complete control as Lord of lords and King of kings, and the council was never a democratic body ruling by voting or mutual consent (For my notes on creation and the earth history of the universe please see Articles on Creation--the subject is a bit complex).
+God was always in complete control as Lord of lords and King of kings, and the council was never a democratic body ruling by voting or mutual consent (For my notes on creation and the earth history of the universe please see Articles on Creation).

 The divine council seems to have remained largely intact down through history.
 From time to time, Jesus, the CEO, has made major changes by changing the job assignments of the various archangels, angels, and ministering spirits on the council.
 These changes show up in the rise and fall of nations and as discontinuities in the flow of history.